This Celeriac and Apple Soup is a tasty, vegan soup to add to a winter meal. Plus, it’s topped with crispy chickpeas that provide a satisfying crunch!

 Celeriac tastes very similar to traditional celery stalks, but has a more concentrated flavor.
 The flesh of this knobby root vegetable is also loaded with nutrients, specifically fiber, vitamin C, B vitamins, and potassium.

 I prepared this soup using an immersion blender, but you can also use a regular blender and just puree the soup in batches.
 The apples and celeriac both have a lot of fiber.
-So, you may prefer straining the soup before eating it, but it will be delicious either way!
+So, you may prefer straining the soup before eating it using a mesh sieve, but it will be delicious either way!

 Celeriac and Apple Soup with Crispy Chickpeas